Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

         }
         ```

+    2. Implement the onPoiClicked method to be notified when the user clicked on a POI.

+        ```swift
+        func onPoiClicked(poi: NextomePoi){

+        }
+        ```
-    2. Implement the onPoiClicked method to be notified when the user want to navigate to a certain POI.
+    3. Implement the onNavigationSelected method to be notified when the user wants to navigate to a POI.

         ```swift
         func onPoiClicked(poi: NextomePoi){